mikesori/mikesori.github.io/_posts/2024-02-01-workshop-example.md

 - Ensure that "Copy the Master branch only" is selected.
 - Click "Create Fork".
 - You will see a new repository that looks identical to the Beautiful Jekyll GitHub repository.
 	- While it may seem initially intimidating, you will only ever be engaging with a select few folders and files.
 Before we continue, if you would like to read more about what each file and folder represents, you can read more.
-This specific folder has been written for Minima but it equally applies to Beautiful Jekyll: [[Minima Folder and Files Breakdown]].
+This specific folder has been written for Minima but it equally applies to Beautiful Jekyll: [Minima Folder and Files Breakdown](https://mikesori.github.io/2024-02-01-minima/).
 - Enter the config.yml file and input the information below:
 	- Title
 	- Name